Silicon-Valley-Pre-Internship/Linist/README.md

 # ON THE LINE : An extension of my memory

-'On The Line📸' is a mobile automation service changes image to line drawing.
+'On The Line📸' is a mobile automation service that changes an image to the line drawing.

 If you give photos to the service, you can print new photos turned into line drawing.
-Also you can keep the converted images in application and share it with friends allowed to approach.
+Also you can keep the converted images in the application and share it with friends allowed to approach.

 Here's an example of the service.